VTR CAD Flow¶

-Next, the ABC synthesis package is used to perform technology-independent logic optimization of each circuit, and then each circuit is technology-mapped into LUTs and flip flops [SG][PHMB07][CCMB07].
+Next, the ABC synthesis package is used to perform technology-independent logic optimization, and then technology-maps the circuit into LUTs and flip-flops [SG][PHMB07][CCMB07].
 The output of ABC is a .blif format netlist of LUTs, flip flops, and blackboxes.

-VPR then packs this netlist into more coarse-grained logic blocks, places the circuit, and routes it [BRM99][Bet98][BR96a][BR96b][BR97b][BR97a][MBR99][MBR00][BR00].
+VPR then packs this netlist into more coarse-grained logic blocks, places and then routes the circuit [BRM99][Bet98][BR96a][BR96b][BR97b][BR97a][MBR99][MBR00][BR00].
 Generating output files for each stage.
-VPR will produce various statistics such as the minimum number of tracks per channel required to successfully route, the total wirelength, circuit speed, area and power.
+VPR will analyze the resulting implementation, producing various statistics such as the minimum number of tracks per channel required to successfully route, the total wirelength, circuit speed, area and power.

 Many variations on this CAD flow are possible.
 It is possible to use other high-level synthesis tools to generate the blif files that are passed into ABC.
 Also, one can use different logic optimizers and technology mappers than ABC; just put the output netlist from your technology-mapper into .blif format and feed it into VPR.

-Finally, if you want only to route a placement produced by another CAD tool you can create a placement file in VPR format, and have VPR route this pre-existing placement.
+If you want only to route a placement produced by another CAD tool you can create a .place file, and have VPR route this pre-existing placement.